PartyDAO/party-protocol/docs/governance.md

 When Jerry calls `claim`,  they receive 487.50 DAI  (1000*0.975)*0.5
 ```

+`TokenDistributor` contains two emergency withdrawal functions controlled by the PartyDAO Multisig: `emergencyWithdraw` and `emergencyRemoveDistribution`.
+PartyDAO can call `disableEmergencyActions` to permanently disable these functions.

+### Interoperability

 Our `TokenDistributor` contract was designed to work with parties, but a `Distribution` can be created for any contract that implements the `ITokenDistributorParty` interface.
+Implmentors of the `ITokenDistributorParty` must implement `getDistributionShareOf(uint256 tokenId)` which returns how much of a distribution a particular tokenId should receive.
+Denominated in proportion to `1e18` (i.e. `0.5e18` represents 50%)`, as well as `ownerOf(uint256 tokenId`) which returns the owner of a tokenId.

 When creating a distribution, implementing contracts are expected to transfer the tokens and call the accompanying `create{Erc20Distribution,Erc1155Distribution,createNativeDistribution}` method in the same transaction.

-`TokenDistributor` contains two emergency withdrawal functions controlled by the PartyDAO Multisig: `emergencyWithdraw` and `emergencyRemoveDistribution`.
-PartyDAO can call `disableEmergencyActions` to permanently disable these functions.

 ---